 Lessons Learnt

-The work within the project has resulted in the development of several scripts used to process and generate input data for the testing and validation of our predictive models.
-The project will further enhance and refine the scripts, creating a robust mechanism for automated testing and validation.
-These exemplars generated as part of this project will be particularly valuable for research and innovation projects focused on ancillary services of reserve, response and inertia, as well as the second phase of the project, which focuses on long-term dispatch and scheduling.
+The work within the project resulted in the development of several scripts used to process and generate input data for the testing and validation of our predictive models.
+The scripts were refined and enhanced, creating a robust mechanism for automated testing and validation.
+These exemplars generated as part of this project may be valuable for research and innovation projects focused on ancillary services of reserve, response and inertia.

-One of the deliverables from this project is energy requirement for a given time horizon, which is closely linked to the bulk dispatch optimizer of Open Balancing Platform within the Balancing Programme project.
-The energy requirement serves as an input to the bulk-dispatch optimization, which is currently manually drawn.
-This project will close the loop by providing the means to automate determination of energy requirement.
+One of the deliverables from this project was energy requirement for a given time horizon, which is closely linked to the bulk dispatch optimizer of Open Balancing Platform within the Balancing Programme project.
+The energy requirement served as an input to the bulk-dispatch optimization, which was manually drawn.

 While this project successfully developed an end-to-end course correction tool, several areas need further work and discovery:

-Rich and Broader Datasets.
-We need richer and broader datasets for better development, training, and testing of predictive and machine learning models.
+- Rich and Broader Datasets. richer and broader datasets were needed for better development, training, and testing of predictive and machine learning models.
 In this project, we had to create a large dataset using available open-source tools, which took time away from developing and testing sophisticated machine learning models.

-Close collaboration with the system end users.
-The demonstrator serves two important purposes.
-The first is to demonstrate the idea and the modelling capability developed during the project.
-Secondly, it provides means to elicit feedback from the end-users which would be immensely useful to enhance existing modelling capability, quantifying operational benefit, as well as building additional capabilities.
+- Close collaboration with the system end users.
+The demonstrator served two important purposes.
+The first was to demonstrate the idea and the modelling capability developed during the project.
+Secondly, it provided means to elicit feedback from the end-users which could be immensely useful to enhance existing modelling capability, quantifying operational benefit, as well as building additional capabilities.